Liability for Nuclear Damage

 In relation to the 1999 Tokai-mura fuel plant criticality accident, insurance covered JPY 1 billion and the parent company (Sumitomo) paid the balance of JPY 13.5 billion.

-In Canada the Nuclear Liability and Compensation Act is also in line with the international conventions and establishes the licensee's absolute and exclusive liability for third party damage.
+In Canada the Nuclear Liability and Control Act is also in line with the international conventions and establishes the licensee's absolute and exclusive liability for third party damage.
 Suppliers of goods and services are given an absolute discharge of liability.
 The limit of C$75 million per power plant set in 1976 as the insurance cover required for individual licensees was increased to $650 million in the Act's 2008 revision, though this has not yet passed.
+The new limit proposed in $1 billion.
 Cover is provided by a pool of insurers, and claimants need not establish fault on anyone's part, but must show injury.
 Beyond the cap level, any further funds would be provided by the government.

 Ukraine adopted a domestic liability law in 1995 and has revised it since in order to harmonise with the Vienna Convention, which it joined in 1996.
 It is also party to the Joint Protocol and has signed the CSC.
 Operator liability is capped at 150 million SDRs (c €180 million).
 Special provisions provisions apply to work on the Chernobyl shelter so as to extend coverage outside the Vienna Convention countries.

 The United Arab Emirates (UAE), building its Barakah nuclear plant, has passed legislation in line with the revised Vienna Convention so that civil liability lies solely and exclusively with the plant operator.
 It sets a limit of SDR 450 million, about $694 million, 50% higher than the Vienna Convention minimum, so that the operator needs to insure to this level.
 The state accepts responsibility as insurer of last resort.